 Note: Earning the VCAP-CMA Design and VCAP-CMA Deployment credentials for V6 earns the VCIX-CMA badge.
 A similar badge will be available for v6.5 as the VCAP-CMA Deploy credential becomes available.

 The pinnacle credential in the CMA certification ladder is the VMware Certified Design Expert 7 – Cloud Management and Automation (VCDX7-CMA).
 This credential is geared to architects and professionals skilled in all aspects of vSphere and vCloud management and automation, including designing, planning and implementing solutions.

 Earning the VCDX7-CMA credential is not easy.
-New candidates who have earned their VCIX7-CMA badge must submit a design application solution, pass the design application review and defend the design against a three-person review panel.
-Candidates who earned the VCDX-Cloud or VCDX-CMA, or a VCDX in a track other than CMA, have similar but not identical requirements.
+New candidates who have earned their VCIX7-CMA but hold no VCDX badges must submit a design application solution, pass the design application review and defend the design against a three-person review panel.
+Candidates who earned the VCDX-Cloud or VCDX-CMA, or a VCDX in a track other than CMA have similar but not identical requirements.
 All candidates must also agree to the VMware code of conduct.